Technological Unemployment: Much More Than You Wanted To Know

 Or – inspired by Bryan Caplan’s The Case Against Education – could we tell the opposite story?
 One where increasing credentialism makes it harder for people whose jobs have been automated to switch careers the way they did before?
 Higher-paying jobs no longer just require skills, they require a college degree in a relevant field – which is very hard for a mature worker to get.
 Being an office manager and being a nurse are both middle-income jobs – but in the past, an office worker would have needed about six months of inexpensive training plus a lot of on-the-job apprenticeship to become a nurse, whereas now they would need a four-year Bachelors of Science in Nursing from a university whose price tag has dectupled for no reason over the last half-century.
 A now-unemployed office manager might have been able to afford the first even if middle-class; the second might be well beyond her reach.
 Unable to shift into another middle-class job, she is forced to take a lower-class job as a fast food worker or something.

 I am not entirely sure how differences in cognitive ability fit in here.
 My guess is to a first approximation they don’t – if standard economic theory is correct, it should be possible to create middle-paying jobs that use the full potential of people with any amount of cognitive ability, taking advantage of various human cognitive skills that are difficult to automate.
-Although some naive takes like “everyone should just become a programmer” fail to understand this, I don’t think the entire argument is based on misunderstanding of this point or that it forms a particularly strong counterargument.
+Although some naive takes like “everyone should just become a programmer” fail to understand this, I don’t think the entire argument is based on misunderstanding of this point, or that it forms a particularly strong counterargument.

 Anyway, if Autor’s prediction is “we will be able to weather this danger as long as our education system is able to rise to meet the challenge”, I’m just going to round this off to “we’re super doomed”.
 But I think his methodology – of noticing that we always met the challenge before, and trying to figure out what might be different this time – is a promising one.